-Preferred Lender
+Preferred Lenders

-Scotiabank is the Faculty of Law's preferred lender, specifically the Scotiabank branch at Queen St. W and McCaul St. in downtown Toronto.
-Students are required to use this branch even if they have an existing bank account with a different Scotiabank branch, as the Queen & McCaul branch has the expertise regarding the Scotia Professional® Student Plan.
-Students are also encouraged and advised to use the Scotia Professional® Student Plan instead of other banks' lines of credit.
-Scotiabank has put together a competitive package for J.D. students, with interest rates at prime + .5%.
-As well, the Faculty can advocate on students' behalf with Scotiabank should any issues arise; this is not possible with other banks.
+Scotiabank and TD are the Faculty of Law's preferred lenders, specifically the Scotiabank branch at Queen St. W and McCaul St., and TD branch at 77 Bloor St. W in downtown Toronto.
+Students are required to use these branches even if they have an existing bank account with a different Scotiabank or TD branch, as the Queen & McCaul and Bloor St. branches have the expertise regarding the Professional Student Loans Program.
+Students are also encouraged and advised to use the Scotia Professional® Student Plan and TD Student Line of Credit instead of other banks' lines of credit.
+Scotiabank and TD have put together a competitive package for J.D. students, with interest rates at prime.
+As well, the Faculty can advocate on students' behalf with Scotiabank and TD should any issues arise; this is not possible with other banks.

 Students who are eligible for interest-free loans, but who find it necessary to take out a line of credit with a different financial institution, will also be eligible for a reimbursement of their interest payments.
-The Scotiabank interest rate of prime + .5% will be used in determining these students' interest payments.
+The Scotiabank and TD interest rate of prime will be used in determining these students' interest payments.